Supremacy (film): Background

 Supremacy is based on the true story of Robert Walter Scully Jr. and Brenda Kay Moore.
 On March 29, 1995, between the cities of Santa Rosa and Sebastopol, California, Scully and Moore were parked in a pickup truck outside the Santa Rosa Saddlery.
 Believed to be pondering a nearby business to rob, they were confronted at approximately 11:30 PM by Sonoma County Deputy Sheriff Frank Vasquez Trejo.
 As he approached the truck, Trejo was shot and killed instantly with a sawed-off shotgun by Scully, who then took Trejo's weapon and fled with Moore to a nearby house on Lloyd Avenue, taking an African-American family of six hostage.
 After twelve hours, Scully and Moore surrendered to deputies.

 Scully was a member of the Aryan Brotherhood, but insisted during his trial that the killing of Deputy Trejo was an accident and not racially motivated; Trejo was Latino.
 Scully was nevertheless found guilty of first degree murder and sentenced to death plus 274 years (for 11 "related" felony convictions) on June 14, 1997.
 He is currently on California's death row, awaiting execution (as of 2015).
 Moore was sentenced to 14 years, and was later sentenced to a further seven years for her "involvement in a prison gang whose members included Scully".

 Trejo was a 35-year law enforcement veteran; he had been serving the Sonoma County Sheriff's Office for 15 years, and was 58 years old at the time of his death.
 He was survived by his wife, son and daughter.
-His funeral was attended by more than 2,400 officers and citizens, and he was posthumously awarded the Gold Medal of Valor for dying in the line of duty.
+His funeral was attended by more than 2,400 people and he was posthumously awarded the Gold Medal of Valor for dying in the line of duty.